-May 2024: The CEO of the world's largest advertising agency, WPP, receives a video call.
-Voice, face, gestures – everything fits.
-Only: the person does not exist.
-A deepfake.
-The fraud narrowly failed.
-A company in Hong Kong was less fortunate: in February 2024, it lost $25 million to a fake CFO video call – all participants in the video conference were AI-generated.
-Such attacks are known as CEO fraud – and deepfakes take them to a new level.
-The number of cases rose by 1,740 per cent (North America) between 2022 and 2023.
+May 2024: the CEO of WPP, the world's largest advertising agency, takes a video call.
+The voice, the face, the gestures all check out.
+The only problem: the person on the other end doesn't exist.
+It's a deepfake.
+That scam narrowly failed.
+A company in Hong Kong was less lucky: in February 2024 it lost $25 million to a faked CFO video call, with every other participant in the conference AI-generated.
+Attacks like these are known as CEO fraud, and deepfakes take them to a whole new level.
+In North America, the number of cases rose by 1,740 per cent between 2022 and 2023.

-Traditional forensic methods provide circumstantial evidence – like fingerprints: helpful, but contestable.
-C2PA signatures function like a DNA match: practically unambiguous with a collision probability of 2-256.
-While circumstantial evidence yields probabilities, cryptographic signatures provide mathematical certainty – not absolute, but with a level of security that is physically impossible to overcome.
+Traditional forensic methods give you clues, like fingerprints: helpful, but open to dispute.
+C2PA signatures work like a DNA match: effectively conclusive, with a collision probability of 2-256.
+Where clues only yield probabilities, cryptographic signatures give you mathematical certainty.
+Not absolute, but secure to a degree that is physically impossible to break.

 Table of Contents